jntakpe/spring-restdocs-dsl/README.md

 # Spring REST Docs DSL

-Provides a convenient way to document and test APIs with Spring REST Docs leveraging Kotlin type safe power.
+Provides a convenient way to document and test APIs with Spring REST Docs leveraging Kotlin DSL.